ConfusedTA/Marlin-SidewinderX1-BTT-Octopus-V1.1/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+## Artillery Sidewinder X1, BTT Octopus 1.1, TMC2209

+This branch contains changes for the above combination of devices.

+Recommended to also use the TFT firmware from [digant73/BIGTREETECH-TouchScreenFirmware](https://github.com/digant73/BIGTREETECH-TouchScreenFirmware) (standard, no MBL)

 ## Marlin 2.0 Bugfix Branch

 __Not for production use.
 Use with caution!__